kitty phone FDA food icky

 What information am I required to provide about the animals involved?

-What information will I need to know about the pet food products suspected to have a problem before I am ready to submit a report?
+What information will I need to know about the pet food products suspected of a problem before I submit a report?

-Yes, you should still report the problem to the FDA even if you already reported the suspected pet food problem to the store where you purchased it, to the product manufacturer or distributor, or to another responsible party.
-We recommend that, in addition to informing the FDA of the problem, you also inform the manufacturer or distributor that is on the product label.
+Yes, you should still report the problem to the FDA even if you already reported the suspected pet food problem to the store where you purchased it, the product manufacturer or distributor, or another responsible party.
+In addition to informing the FDA of the trial, we recommend you notify the manufacturer or distributor on the product label.

-If I am not able to complete every question on the report because I do not have all the information requested, will the report still be accepted?
+Will the account still be accepted if I cannot complete every question on the report because I do not have all the information requested?

-In order for the report to be accepted, certain fields on the form are required to be completed.
-Required fields on the form are noted with an asterisk (*).
-If you are unable to complete the required fields on the form, i.e., the fields identified by asterisks, your report will not be accepted.
+For the report to be accepted, specific fields on the form must be completed.
+Required fields on the record are noted with an asterisk (*).
+If you cannot complete the required fields on the form, i.e., the areas identified by asterisks, your report will not be accepted.

-I am not sure what information is being asked in the section titled “How Product Was Used.”
-Can you tell me what type of information should be reported in that section?
+I am unsure what information is being asked in the “How Product Was Used.”
+Can you tell me what information should be reported in that section?

-In the section titled “How Product Was Used,” you can describe how the product was used or administered (that is, how the product was fed or given to the animal), describe how the product was stored before and after opening, provide the date the animal was first fed product from this purchase (the most recent purchase), provide the date the animal was last fed product from this purchase, report any other foods or products given to the animal during this time period, describe the amount of time from use of the product to onset of the event, state whether use of the product was stopped after the onset of the adverse event, state whether product use was started again, and state whether the event occurred again.
-In fact, you can provide any other information you think relevant to the use of the product, including whether, in your opinion, it is likely that the use of the product is related to an adverse event experienced by the animal.
+In the section titled “How Product Was Used,” you can describe how the product was used or administered (that is, how the product was fed or given to the animal), describe how the product was stored before and after opening, provide the date the animal was first fed product from this purchase (the most recent purchase), provide the date the animal was last fed product from this purchase, report any other foods or products given to the animal during this period, describe the amount of time from use of the product to onset of the event, state whether use of the product was stopped after the beginning of the adverse event, state whether product use was started again, and say whether the event occurred again.
+You can provide any other information you think relevant to the use of the product, including whether, in your opinion, the use of the product is likely related to an adverse event experienced by the animal.

 One of the questions asks me to provide the “Universal Product Code” for the product in question.
 Can you tell me what the term Universal Product Code means?

 Product Lot is product manufacturing information that allows FDA to identify the product in question.
-If you click the “Add” button in the “Product Lot” box, a new window will open on your computer screen.
-The window contains two fields, allowing you to enter the lot number and the product expiration, use-by, best-by, or best before date (the date can either be typed in manually or selected from a pull-up calendar).
+A new window on your computer screen will open if you click the “Add” button in the “Product Lot” box.
+The window contains two fields, allowing you to enter the lot number and the product expiration, use-by, best-by, or best-before date (the date can be typed in manually or selected from a pull-up calendar).

 If several products were fed to the animal, can I enter information on the form for each product?

-The form allows you to enter information for several products in cases where more than one product is being fed to the animal.
+The form allows you to enter information for several products where more than one product is fed to the animal.

 I am not sure if I need to report information related to veterinarian visits.
 Is this required information?

-Information on veterinarian visits is not collected for a report of a product problem, but this information may be voluntarily provided when reporting adverse events or both an adverse event and a product problem.
-If you report either an adverse event or both an adverse event and a product problem, the Veterinarian Visits page will open with the question, “Was a veterinarian consulted?
+Information on veterinarian visits is not collected for a report of a product problem.
+Still, this information may be voluntarily provided when reporting adverse events or both an adverse event and a product problem.
+Suppose you report either an adverse event or an adverse event or a product problem.
+In that case, the Veterinarian Visits page will open with the question, “Was a veterinarian consulted?
 If you answer “yes” to this question, a new box opens titled “Veterinarian Information.”
 Certain fields within this box are marked with an asterisk, indicating that these are required fields.
-You may provide information for up to three veterinarians/veterinary practices for each report.
+For each report, you may provide information for up to three veterinarians/veterinary practices.

 If I have documents related to this report that I think are important for FDA to see, can I include these documents with my report?